 You should now be able to work out your potential retirement income.
 Your income in later life could come from a state pension or workplace pension, along with any money gained from selling assets and any other sources of income you might have.

-3. Find out how much you have in your defined contribution pension pot - You should be sent an annual statement that shows how much is in your pot
+You should be sent an annual statement that shows how much is in your pot.

-4. Add up the savings and investments that could be used for your retirement - A pension is one of the most reliable ways to save for your retirement.
-Other savings and investments can provide a much-needed boost
+A pension is one of the most reliable ways to save for your retirement.
+Any other savings and investments you have can provide a much-needed boost as well.

 There’s a good chance you’ll have less money to live on in retirement, meaning you’ll need to adapt to a different spending pattern.